jhuntoo/eks-demo/README.md

 # EKS Demo

 This repo contains a basic configuration of an EKS cluster with Karpenter installed.
-It utilised terraform and helm for IaC
+It utilises terraform and helm for IaC

 ```shell
 # 1. run terraform and wait for completion